A "right to disconnect"? New York City Council explores protecting off hours

 Espinal said he isn’t surprised by critics like Wylde.

-“If it were up to the business community, there wouldn’t be any protections against workers,” he told NBC News.
+“If it were up to the business community, there wouldn’t be any protections for workers,” he told NBC News.
 “It takes the government to step in and create new protections.”

 For Laricheva, the bill is a step towards making New York better for all.